Loading...

 The SPDK NVMe-oF target and initiator support establishing a secure TCP connection using Transport Layer Security (TLS) protocol in compliance with NVMe TCP transport specification.
 Only version 1.3 of the TLS protocol is supported.
 This feature is considered experimental.

-Currently, it is only possible to establish a fabric secure channel using TLS and NVMe-oF in-band authentication is not supported.
+Currently, it is only possible to establish a fabric secure channel using TLS.
 The channel is protected by a symmetric pre-shared key (PSK) using either TLS_AES_256_GCM_SHA384 (recommended) or TLS_AES_128_GCM_SHA256 cipher suite.
 The cipher suite is selected based on the hash function associated with a key.
 During configuration, the keys are expected to be in the PSK interchange format (see NVMe TCP transport specification 1.0c, section 3.6.1.5).

 The target supports assigning different keys for each host connecting to a given subsystem.
 It is also possible for a single host to use different keys for different subsystems.
 The keys are expected to be placed in separate files (with permissions configured only to allow read/write access to the owner) and can be configured using the --psk option in the nvmf_subsystem_add_host RPC.
 Additionally, to allow establishing TLS connections on a given listener, it must be created with --secure-channel option enabled.
 It's also worth noting that this option is mutually exclusive with --allow-any-host subsystem option and trying to add a listener to such a subsystem will result in an error.